rotationalio/ensign/docs/content/system/configuration.md

 SendGrid is considered **enabled** if the SendGrid API Key is set.
 The from and admin email addresses are required if SendGrid is enabled.

-If the Ensign List ID is configured then Tenant will add the contact requesting private beta access to that list, otherwise it will simple add the contact to "all contacts".
+If the Ensign List ID is configured then Tenant will add the contact requesting private beta access to that list, otherwise it will simply add the contact to "all contacts".

 ### Sentry